gurase/hdhomerun-js/README.md

 # hdhomerun-js
 Web app for streaming live TV from an HDHomerun.

-Uses nodejs and Knockout.
+Uses nodejs.
 Allows for possibility of remote streaming without exposing HDHomerun to the world.

 Tested with HDHomerun Plus (HDTC-2US).